Need help?Welcome to our FAQ, feel free to browse the questions below. If you don't find your answer here, see other ways to get help.

 There is no mail box on Postcrossing.
 Messages sent from other members are forwarded to the email address listed in your account.

 Not receiving messages from other members, a copy of your sent message, or emails from Postcrossing.com?
 Check out the FAQ for email problems.

 Postcrossing does not welcome multiple accounts per person.
 The project is designed with safety and fairness in mind and for that, certain limitations have been applied so that the system as a whole remains balanced.
-But by having more than one account, those limits no longer apply, which means you would be going around Postcrossing's and limits, creating several problems for other members and for us as well.
+But by having more than one account, those limits no longer apply, which means you would be going around Postcrossing's limits, which creates several problems for other members and for us as well.

 For example, we can no longer make sure that any two persons do an exchange only once; it is harder for a receiver to know which account they should register a postcard with, etc. It also creates unbalances on the address selection system which is unfair to other members.